By Tom Blackett

 Parachute payments to relegated Premier League clubs will be reduced from the current four seasons to three, with Championship clubs (that don’t get parachute payments) being awarded a solidarity payment equivalent to 30 per cent of a third-year parachute payment.

-and clubs will receive 4.5 and 3 per cent of a third-year payment.
-Football League chief executive said: “The eventual level of parachute and solidarity payments made to Football League clubs from 2016-17 will only be known once the Premier League has concluded the sale of its overseas rights.
+League One and League Two clubs will receive 4.5 and 3 per cent of a third-year payment.
+Football League chief executive Shaun Harvey said: “The eventual level of parachute and solidarity payments made to Football League clubs from 2016-17 will only be known once the Premier League has concluded the sale of its overseas rights.

 “Nevertheless, given the scale of its domestic agreement, it seems reasonable to expect that the eventual amounts paid to Football League clubs will be substantially greater than those we’ve seen previously and could amount to more than £100m per season.